bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 All images/gifs - captions and open in new tab. > DONE Handle all links (nicely format and open in new tab). > DONE Read all content - clear and correct? > DONE
-Grammarly pass >
+Grammarly pass > DONE
-Tags/Categories >
+Tags/Categories > DONE
+Claire Pass > DONE
 Post!!! >

+Copy...

+New blog post: @obsdmd #secondbrain #knowledgevault #notes #github #selfimproveme